Murder Inc. Records

-Murder Inc. Records, LLC. (formerly The Inc. Records) is an American record label founded by brothers Chris and Irv Gotti in 1998.
+Murder Inc. Records, LLC, also abbreviated as The Inc. Records, is an American record label founded by brothers and record executives Chris and Irv Gotti in 1999.
 The label's flagship artist was Ja Rule.
 According to Chris Gotti, Murder Inc. had sold over 30 million units worldwide and grossed over $500 million.
+As a collective, Murder Inc.'s roster were originally known as The Murderers, but later went by The Inc. for marketing purposes.
+Murder Inc. was headquartered at One Worldwide Plaza in Midtown Manhattan, New York City, New York, while their main studio was The Crackhouse, also located in New York City.

 History

-Formation and success (1999–2003)
+Formation, success and raid (1999–2003)

 After helping Def Jam with the success of DMX, Jay-Z, and Ja Rule, Russell Simmons gave Irv Gotti his own label under Def Jam.
 While watching Biography on A&E during gangster week, a Murder, Inc. logo appeared on the screen, inspiring Irv to name his label after the organized crime group, paralleling his desire to put out hit records to the crime group's purpose of putting out contract hits.
 Murder Inc.'s first set of artists were Ja Rule, Black Child, Tah Murdah and Nemesis.
 On June 1, 1999, Murder Inc. released its first studio album, Venni Vetti Vecci by Ja Rule.
-Featuring production from Irv Gotti (who also executive produced the album) as well as guest appearances from Murder Inc. artists Tah Murdah, Black Child and Nemesis in their debut major appearances, the album featured the hit single "Holla Holla" and soon was certified Platinum in the U.S., which made Ja Rule and Murder Inc. among the most popular artists and labels in the industry, respectively.
+Featuring production from Irv Gotti (who also executive produced the album) as well as guest appearances from Murder Inc. artists Tah Murdah, Black Child and Nemesis in their debut commercial appearances, the album featured the hit single "Holla Holla" and soon was certified Platinum in the U.S., which made Ja Rule and Murder Inc. among the most popular artists and labels in the industry, respectively.

-On October 10, 2000, Ja Rule released his second studio album, Rule 3:36.
-The album featured Ja Rule and Murder Inc.'s first top 15 hit with Between Me and You and also featured appearances from Tah Murdah, Black Child, and Murder Inc.'s first female artist Vita.
-The album debuted and peaked at number 1 on the Billboard top 200, and would ultimately be certified Triple Platinum by the RIAA.
-That same year, Irv Gotti released the first Murder Inc. compilation, Irv Gotti Presents: The Murderers.
-Released to capitalize off of Ja Rule's success, the album showcased Murder Inc. artists and affiliates Black Child, Tah Murdah, Ja Rule, Ronnie Bumps, Vita, and O-1.
+In March 2000, Murder Inc. released its debut compilation, Irv Gotti Presents: The Murderers, under the name The Murderers.
+Prior to the album's release, the album faced delays and pushback from Universal due to concerns about marketing over the name of the album as well as its violent and anti-police lyrics.
+That October Ja Rule released his second studio album, Rule 3:36.
+The album featured Ja Rule and Murder Inc.'s first top 15 hit with Between Me and You.
+The album featured production from Irv Gotti (who also executive produced the album) as well as appearances from Tah Murdah, Black Child, O-1 (previously known as Nemesis) and Murder Inc.'s first female artist Vita.
+The album marked a significant change in Murder Inc.'s musical style, shifting from hardcore hip hop to a more radio-friendly pop rap oriented sound that targeted the female demographic, which in turn resulted in greater commercial success.
+This formula would be a key factor in Murder Inc.'s later successes.
+The album debuted and peaked at number 1 on the Billboard 200, and would ultimately be certified triple platinum by the RIAA for selling three million units in America.